Purely Inseparable ring extensions: Purely inseparable extensions of higher exponent

 \subsection{A summary of equivalences of purely inseparable extensions of rings}

-To conclude, we collect in the following theorem the characterizations of purely inseparable extensions of rings.
+To conclude, we collect in the following theorem the characterizations of purely inseparable extensions of rings presented in this section.
 As we announced, this result extends in some sense Theorem \ref{thm: Galois characterizations} for exponent one extensions to the setting of higher exponent extensions.
 It includes the characterizations from Theorem \ref{thm: characterization of purely inseparable} and those related to differential operators and the modules of principal parts (Theorem \ref{thm: purely inseparable and differential operators}) that we have proved along the section. \